conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

         ...
 ```

-### Understanding some workarounds from the .names attribute model in recipes
+### Understanding some workarounds with the .names attribute model in recipes

-The ``.names`` model has some limitations, and because of this there are some recurrent
+The ``.names`` model has some limitationsBecause of this, there are some recurrent
 workarounds in recipes to achieve things like setting absolute names for targets (without
-the ``::`` namespace) or for setting a custom namespace.
+the ``::`` namespace), or for setting a custom namespace.
 These workarounds can now be
 undone with the ``set_property`` model because it allows setting arbitrary names for CMake
 targets.
 Let's see some examples of these workarounds in recipes: